syn¶

 We are currently working on synth/front-panel v2.

-v1 started as a Nord Lead 2x clone (which I absolutely love), now the synth as evolved on its own path.
+v1 started as a Nord Lead 2x clone (which I absolutely love), now the synth has evolved on its own path.
 It still have this ability for weird complex spectrum, with korg k35 (ish) filter implementation, substractive + fm synthesis but a few design changes opened new soundscapes.

 Removed filter envelope (replaced by modulation envelope).
 Modulation envelope now target fm_amt, lfo_amt, filter cutoff, high-pass mix simultaneously,.variable modulation intensity for each parameter.